fluid-project/fluid-express/docs/router.md

 # Routers

-`gpii.express.router` is a subclass of [`gpii.express.middleware`](middleware.md) that wraps [the  Express `router` object](http://expressjs.com/en/4x/api.html#router), which is simply a container for a collection of [middleware](middleware.md).
+`fluid.express.router` is a subclass of [`fluid.express.middleware`](middleware.md) that wraps [the  Express `router` object](http://expressjs.com/en/4x/api.html#router), which is simply a container for a collection of [middleware](middleware.md).

 Both Express and the Express `router` object have the concept of a "stack" of middleware.
-A `gpii.express.router` instance's "stack" generally consists of its immediate child components that have the [`gpii.express.middleware`](middleware.md) grade.
-This may include other `gpii.express.router` instances as well.
+A `fluid.express.router` instance's "stack" generally consists of its immediate child components that have the [`fluid.express.middleware`](middleware.md) grade.
+This may include other `fluid.express.router` instances as well.

-If a `gpii.express.router` instance is given the chance to handle a request, it evaluates its "stack" in order, to find a piece of middleware whose path, [HTTP method](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html), and signature all match the current `request`.
+If a `fluid.express.router` instance is given the chance to handle a request, it evaluates its "stack" in order, to find a piece of middleware whose path, [HTTP method](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html), and signature all match the current `request`.
 See the [middleware](middleware.md) docs for details on the method signature and HTTP method.
 The effective path for a given router module is determined by appending its path to that of its